-Community Services offers noncredit classes, workshops, and seminars at more than 70 locations, including Green Valley, Nogales, Northwest Tucson, Marana, and surrounding areas.
-Major educational areas include senior education, general interest, employee training, professional development, contract programs, youth programs, and special on-going projects for the community.
-In addition, Educational Study Tours are conducted throughout the Southwest and Mexico.
-It is the goal of Community Services to meet the self-defined
+Community Services offers noncredit classes, workshops, and seminars at more than 70 locations, including Green Valley, Nogales, Northwest Tucson, Marana and surrounding areas.
+Major educational areas include senior education, general interest, employee training, professional development, contract programs, youth programs and special on-going projects for the community.
+In addition, educational study tours are conducted throughout the Southwest and Mexico.

 It is the goal of Community Services to meet the self-defined noncredit educational needs of the community and its citizens in an effective and efficient manner.
-To this end, flexibility and innovation characterize Community Services programs.
-Approximately 22,000 persons yearly are involved in Community Services programs and classes and nearly 4,000 of these are older adults.
-Participants in these programs do not receive College credit.
+To this end, flexibility and innovation characterize the programs and classes, in which approximately 22,000 persons yearly are involved.
+Nearly 4,000 of these are older adults.
 If there is sufficient demand, classes can be developed at any time in various locations.
+Participants do not receive College credit.